 Since the spring is peak season for asthma and allergy sufferers, the Asthma and Allergy Foundation of America has proclaimed May as National Asthma and Allergy Awareness Month.

-Over 40 million Americans are tormented with allergies and 24 million deal with asthma.
+Over 50 million Americans are tormented with allergies and 24 million are affected by asthma.
 So in May, we want to help you stop the sneezes for FREE.
-Call Teays Valley Service Experts Heating & Air Conditioning right now to get a FREE home air quality and comfort analysis at 304-760-5088 or schedule your appointment online
+Call Teays Valley Service Experts today to get a NO-CHARGE home air quality and comfort analysis at 304-760-5088 or schedule your appointment online

 .
 Your no-charge air quality and comfort analysis is the first thing you can do to start evaluating your home’s air pollution.

 Read more about how you can help reduce allergy symptoms inside your home at StopTheSneezes.com.
-Here are some additional suggestions from Teays Valley Service Experts Heating & Air Conditioning:
+Here are some additional suggestions from Teays Valley Service Experts:

 Hospitals use HEPA (High Efficiency Particular Air) filtration systems and, depending on your family’s immune systems, you may want to invest in one of these high-efficiency filters, too.
-Even if you consider your allergies to be pretty minimal, people are often shocked by the nearly instant change in how they feel after changing to a more efficient air filtration system.
+Even if you think your allergies are pretty mild, people are often shocked by the nearly immediate change in how they feel after changing to a high-efficiency air filtration system.

-If you aren’t sure if such a high-efficiency air filtration system is a perfect choice for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
-Below are several options of air filters and cleaners that you can choose for your home’s air quality.
+If you don’t feel like such a high-grade air filtration system is a perfect choice for your home, there are several options to choose from when it comes to upgrading your indoor air quality.
+Below are different air filters and cleaners that you can choose for your home’s air quality.

 Germicidal UV Light Systems

 Germicidal UV Light System is just a complicated way to say germ exterminator.
-These UV lights help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
+These products help eliminate germs and bacteria that can cause allergies and can exacerbate the symptoms of asthma.
 According to a review, 1 out of 5 people who experienced allergies was also exposed to fungi and bacteria in their HVAC systems.
-Buying a UV light system helps to get rid of these allergens and keep your indoor air healthy.
+Installing a UV light system helps to get rid of these allergens and keep your indoor air healthy.

 Humidify or Dehumidify

-Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
+Dry air can aggravate your nasal passages and take your mild allergies to a full-blown sinus infection in less than a week.
 On the other hand, too much humidity can increase the growth of dust mites and microbes, making your allergy symptoms even worse.

-Help better the quality of your home’s air with Teays Valley Service Experts Heating & Air Conditioning.
-Call today for an in-home air quality analysis and we’ll help you decide which system is the right choice for you to keep your home healthy.
+Help improve the quality of your indoor air with Teays Valley Service Experts.
+Call today for an in-home air quality analysis and we’ll help you choose the ideal system for your home.